How To: Understand Financial Advisor Contracts

 A financial advisor contract, also known as an advisory agreement, specifies that the advisor is legally required to serve their client’s needs.
 This agreement outlines the legal relationship between the advisor and the client.
 It also offers protection to the client, as the advisors can be held responsible if they breach the terms of the agreement.
 As a client, it’s important that you carefully read this document before signing on to work with an advisor.
 If there’s anything that you don’t understand or agree with, it should be clarified or modified before being signed.
 These are specific topics that you should carefully review in your financial advisor contract before making the agreement official.

-What You Need to Know About an Advisor Contract
+What You Need to Know About Financial Advisor Contracts

 1. Discretionary vs. Non-discretionary Agreements